-Leonardo Drew: ...it was like, I knew it had - you know, I said, "Okay, it was like, okay, I'm not sure if it's going to make the trip.
+Leonardo Drew: And it was like, you know it's like, so now you are working absolutely naked not sure if it's going to make the trip.
 There are other things in the show that should endure" [sounds like].
 We had maybe like seven other works that we could have rotated into place for - in place of this one.
 And they just loved it, and they said, "Oh, Leonardo, you know..."
 They didn't want me to touch it.
 But because I still hadn't fully realized it, you know, I said I kept playing with it.
 So I kept hitting that.
 This.
 I think - I don't think anything happened over there, but definitely on this side.